I Tried Plogging: Here's How to Do It

 I tried going on a plog for the first time in 2018 when I helped lead a run from the Affinia Hotel in Midtown Manhattan.
 Being in New York, we had plenty of trash to pick up within a few miles.
 The hotel provided gloves and bags, and we picked up quite a bit of trash in Midtown East and the Upper East Side, going along the East River.

 The run was a fun experience and a different sort of workout, with lots of bending, twisting, and carrying.
-It was a little depressing to see the amount of trash on the streets and sidewalks, but rewarding to be able to do something about it.
+It was a little depressing to see the amount of trash on the streets and sidewalks, but rewarding to be able to do something about it and make a real difference in the cleanliness of our streets.

-We ran at a relaxed pace to plog, going at around 10- to 11-minute mile speed, with plenty of stops.
-New Yorkers are a vocal bunch, and we got cheered on and sometimes questioned as we ran, garbage in tow.
+We ran at a relaxed pace to plog, going at around 10- to 11-minute mile speed, with plenty of stops, making it accessible to the average person.
+New Yorkers are a vocal bunch, and we got cheered on and sometimes questioned as we ran, completing our plogging challenge.
 Overall, it was a great experience and one I would highly recommend.

 When running in busy cities, keeping some traffic safety tips in mind is essential.
 Don’t run out in the street to get trash unless you have the right of way at a crosswalk.
 And for everyone, as with other workouts, listen to your body and make sure you don’t overdo it in a burst of enthusiasm.
-Some people prefer walking and hiking to pick up trash, which is also great.
+Some people prefer to walk (palk), hike (pike), or bike (pike) to pick up trash, which allows cyclists and walkers to participate in keeping our communities clean.

 Related Post: Running Safety Tips